Skip to Content Facebook Feature Image

 There was no suggestion that Abdel-Fattah or her writings “have any connection with the tragedy,” the board members added.

-They didn’t cite any specific statements by the lawyer, academic and writer of fiction and nonfiction that prompted their decision.
-Abdel-Fattah decried the move as “censorship” and said the announcement suggested that her “mere presence” was culturally insensitive.
+The board didn’t cite specific statements by the lawyer, academic and writer of fiction and nonfiction, and Abdel-Fattah decried the move as “censorship” and said the announcement suggested that her “mere presence” was culturally insensitive.

-The Adelaide Writers Week was scheduled to run for six days beginning in late February, as part of a wider annual culture festival.
-The 2025 literary event was the festival’s 40th and attracted 160,000 attendees.
+Adelaide Writers Week was scheduled to run for six days beginning in late February, as part of an annual culture festival.
+Some 160,000 people attended the literary event’s 40th iteration in 2025.

 Born in Australia to Palestinian and Egyptian parents, Abdel-Fattah often writes about Islamophobia and had been invited to speak about her novel Discipline, which follows two Muslims, a journalist and a university student, navigating issues of censorship in Sydney.
 She has been a critic of the Israeli government and an advocate for Palestinians throughout the two-year war in Gaza.

-Hours later, a statement on the Festival’s Facebook page said that the event would not proceed and that all remaining board members would resign.
+Later Tuesday, a statement on the Festival’s Facebook page said that the Writers Week would not proceed.
 The statement, which was not attributed to a named individual, offered an apology to Abdel-Fattah for “how the decision was represented.”

 Board members wanted to “reiterate this is not about identity or dissent but rather a continuing rapid shift in the national discourse around the breadth of freedom of expression in our nation following Australia’s worst terror attack in history,” the statement said.